 Alternatively, to concentrate a virus solution without ultracentrifugation, you can reduce the volume of cell culture medium on the packaging cells immediately following transfection.
 In other words, when exchanging the medium after transfecting cells, replace the medium with half the volume typically used (e.g., use 5 mL medium on a 10 cm plate).
 By reducing the culture volume into which the virus is released, a more concentrated virus solution can be obtained.

 4. Enhancing Virus-cell Contact

 A variety of reagents can increase transduction efficiency.
 These reagents typically enhance the adsorption of a virus particle to a target cell by reducing the repulsive electrostatic forces between these two negatively-charged membranes (Davis et al., 2002).
-Polybrene is one such cationic reagent that is commonly used and which has been shown to increase transduction efficiency by 10-fold (Davis et al., 2002).
+Polybrene is one such cationic reagent that is commonly used and has been shown to increase transduction efficiency by 10-fold (Davis et al., 2002).
 However, polybrene is highly sensitive to freeze-thaw cycles and should be stored in single-use aliquots.
 Never use a polybrene solution that has been thawed more than once.
 Fibronectin is another membrane-interacting protein that can be used to enhance transduction efficiency in cells that are sensitive to the toxicity of polybrene (e.g., hematopoietic or primary cells), and has been shown to increase transduction efficiency by 1.5-fold (Stockschläder et al., 1999).

 5. Check Your Packaging Cells for Infection